Infrastructure and Services

 All users of HPC systems have access to more than 400 TB of high-speed scratch storage.
 Scratch storage is for the temporary storage of files and gives researchers a place to process large amounts of data.
 In addition, each user is provided 10 GB of home directory space and 10 GB of group storage space upon request.

-Some researchers prefer to have dedicated group storage on the HPC cluster to store large amounts of data for processing without the fear of it being removed.
-These researchers can purchase dedicated storage for their group at $189/TB per year.
+Some researchers prefer to have dedicated group storage on the HPC cluster to store large amounts of data for processing without fearing it being removed.
+These researchers can purchase dedicated storage for their group.
 This also offers an easy way to share data between researchers in the same group.

 Data Depot

-The WVU Research Data Depot is a centrally managed, reliable, secure, and fast data storage system specifically designed to meet the university’s diverse research storage needs.
-Designed to handle all size of files, from small to very large, researchers who use this service will have access to their data both on and off campus and can also use it to collaborate with researchers outside of WVU.
+The WVU Research Data Depot is a centrally managed, reliable, secure, fast data storage system designed to meet the university’s diverse research storage needs.
+It can handle files of all sizes, from many few KB files to very large many GB files.
+Researchers who use this service will have access to their data both on and off campus and can also use it to collaborate with researchers outside of WVU.

 ITS designed the Data Depot to be easy to use.
-Researchers have access to drag and drop files through an interface they are accustomed to for users of Windows, OSX, or Linux file managers.
-Command line tools, such as sftp, and Linux-based commands, such as mount, can also be used to access the files on lab PCs/servers.
+Researchers can drag and drop files through an interface they are accustomed to for users of Windows, macOS, or Linux file managers.
+Command-line tools, such as sftp, and Linux-based commands, such as mount, can also access the files on lab PCs/servers.

 More information on: Research Data Depot